understanding-the-connected-home/book/17 Network models for the connected home.md

 In a master/slave scenario, there's a centralized control unit (the master) that coordinates what's going on in the network.
 This could be built into the router or be a smart phone app.
 It's clearly top-down.

 Apple tends to build this kind of architecture because it's easier to deliver a seamless experience if the whole system is integrated and hence under control.
-It's also a system that fosters lock-in: If 9 devices are integrated into one system, it's harder to get a 10th from a different system into play.
+It's also a system that fosters lock-in: If nine devices are integrated into one system, it's harder to get a tenth from a different system into play.

 ## Hub and spokes